Dev7083/Age-Calculator/README.md

 # Age-Calculator

-A Simple Calculator Using HTML< CSS and JS.
+A Simple Calculator Using HTML, CSS and JS.

 ## Table of contents